pawelwiejkut/pawelwiejkut.dev/content/posts/amdp-abap-trfn.md

 date: 2021-10-17T21:44:24+02:00
 tags: ["AMDP","BW","ABAP"]
 lastmod: 2021-12-10T00:00:00+02:00
 description: 'How to execute AMDP TRFN directly from ABAP?
 You can use the method execute_haap from cl_rstran_db_stat.
-Check this blog for complete examples with parameters.'
+Check this blog for complete example with parameters.'
 editPost:
     URL: "https://github.com/pawelwiejkut/pawelwiejkut.dev/tree/main/content"
     Text: "Suggest Changes" # edit text